raspberryice/gen-arg/docs/index.md

 ## Code

-- v0.1 (April 12, 2021): Basic generation model for argument extraction.
+- v1 (April 12, 2021): Basic generation model for argument extraction.
 (This does not include the post-processing script.)

-This page is currently under construction.
+- v2: The event trigger detection model is under the branch `tapkey`.